bopace/elevator-challenge/notes.md

   - service an elevator

 ## elevator
+### events to listen for
+- `addDestination(elevatorId, floor)`
+  - if the elevator is moving, simply add the destination to the list of destinations. if the elevator is on standby, start moving towards the destination
 ### state
 - number of trips taken (what is a trip?)
 - number of floors passed